 NOTE 1: The port number for the PDU Session corresponds to the device side port of the 5GS bridge/router.
 When the device supports the DS-TT functionality, the port number represents the DS-TT port number of the PDU Session.

-NOTE 2: The port number for the PDU session and Bridge/User Plane Node ID are not meant to be used in PDRs.
+NOTE 2: The port number for the PDU session and 5GS User Plane Node ID are not meant to be used in PDRs.